Traditional, court-based separation can be an overwhelmingly expensive process.

 - Issue application (court fee): $157

 - Court clerk for filing attendances: about $56

 - Certificate of divorce (court fee): $19

 Court fees vary among provinces and territories.
 “Discoveries, appraisals, mediation, domestic specials, and financial audits are other examples of add-ons that can cost hundreds and thousands more,” the Canadian Legal Resources Centre website states.
-And don’t forget a lawyer’s charge for emails, phone calls, and photocopying.
+And don’t forget that lawyer’s charge for each individual email, phone call, and photocopying.

 Ottawa family law lawyer Jeffrey Behrendt says that even if a divorce doesn’t go to court, legal fees can easily reach the $10,000 mark.
-“A case that goes to court will cost you at least $10,000; more realistically it will cost at least $20,000 if it does not go to trial,” Behrendt writes on CanadianDivorceLaws.com.
+“More realistically it will cost at least $20,000 if it does not go to trial,” Behrendt writes on CanadianDivorceLaws.com.
 “If your case goes to trial, your costs could be at least $50,000.”